QIANets: Quantum-Integrated Adaptive Networks for Reduced Latency and Improved Inference Times in CNN Models

 To address these issues, researchers have explored various optimization techniques to reduce inference times and latency while maintaining high accuracy.
 Model compression techniques such as pruning, quantization, and knowledge distillation have shown promise in enhancing model efficiency (Li et al., 2023).
 Yet, these methods often come with trade-offs that can impact model performance, necessitating a careful balance between energy efficiency and accuracy.

 In recent years, the principles of quantum computing have emerged as an avenue for accelerating inference in machine learning (Divya & Dinesh Peter, 2021).
 Quantum-inspired methods, which leverage phenomena such as quantum optimization algorithms, strive to maintain model performance by reducing computational requirements, thereby offering significant speedups for certain tasks (Pandey et al., 2023).
-Meanwhile, traditional model compression techniques reduce the size of neural networks by removing less important weights, sacrificing accuracy for lower latency (Francy & Singh, 2024).
+Meanwhile, traditional model compression techniques reduce the size of neural networks by removing less important weights, acrificing accuracy for lower latency (Francy & Singh, 2024).
 By integrating concepts from quantum mechanics into convolutional neural network (CNN) models, our approach seeks to address these limitations.
 We explore the potential of designing CNNs to balance improved inference times with minimal accuracy loss, creating a novel solution.

-Within this context, we employ three key quantum-inspired principles: 1. quantum-inspired pruning: reducing model size by removing unnecessary parameters, guided by quantum approximation algorithms; 2. tensor decomposition: breaking down high-dimensional tensors into smaller component to reduce computational complexity; and 3. annealing-based matrix factorization: optimizing matrix factorization by using annealing techniques to find efficient representations of the data.
+Within this context, we employ three key quantum-inspired principles: 1. quantum-inspired pruning: reducing model size by removing unnecessary parameters, guided by quantum approximation algorithms; 2. tensor decomposition: breaking down high-dimensional tensors into smaller components to reduce computational complexity; and 3. annealing-based matrix factorization: optimizing matrix factorization by using annealing techniques to find efficient representations of the data.

 Our work addresses the following research question: How can principles from quantum computing be used to design and optimize CNNs to reduce latency and improve inference times, while still maintaining stable accuracies across various models?

 In this paper, we propose a Quantum-Integrated Adaptive Networks (QIANets) – a comprehensive framework that integrates these quantum computing techniques into the DenseNet, GoogLeNet, and ResNet-18 architectures.
-To the best of our knowledge, this is the first attempt made to: 1. apply quantum computing-inspired algorithms into the models’ architectures to reduce computational requirements and achieve efficient performance improvements, and 2) specifically target these models.
+To the best of our knowledge, this is the first attempt made to: 1) apply quantum computing-inspired algorithms into the models’ architectures to reduce computational requirements and achieve efficient performance improvements, and 2) specifically target these models.

 The contributions of this work include: